Koredotcom/docs/docs/gale/settings/monitoring/analytics/model-traces.md

 **Model Traces** in the **Settings** console provides a centralized view for actionable insights into run-level details of the selected model deployed in your account.

-Key features for customizing the model traces data include:
+The key features for customizing the model traces data include:

 * **Model Name Filter**: Required for selecting and viewing information specific to the model you want to monitor.
 <img src="../images/model-name-filter.png" alt="model name filter" title="model name filter" style="border: 1px solid gray; zoom:75%;">